-Voice Text "Power on test failed" "Service code 'xxxx' " Power On Test Failed Service Code "xxxx" ED has failed the power-on self-test and may be non- mber will indicate to service personnel the type of problem "Battery test failed" "Service code 'xxxx' " Battery Test Failed Service Code "xxxx" · ED's battery pack is non-operational and needs servicing. nel the type of problem that the unit is experiencing.
-"Service code 'xxxx' " Service Code "xxxx" Purpose: The DDU-2000 Series AED will report this me previously detected. essage when it powers off, indicating a service code that was "Service required" Service Required Purpose: This indicates that the DDU-2000 Series Ale needs servicing.
-ED has detected an internal error, is non-operational, and "Battery low" Battery Low is low and that the battery pack should be replaced soon. ibrillation shocks the first time this message is spoken.
-"Replace battery now" Replace Battery Now Purpose: This indicates that the battery pack is almost defibrillation shocks.
-Replace the battery pack imme et discharged and that the AED may not be able to deliver ediately.
-"Pads missing" Pads Missing Purpose: This indicates that the unit did not detect con nnected pads during a self-test.
-"Pads expired" Pads Expired
+Voice Text "Power on test failed" "Service code 'xxxx' " Power On Test Failed Service Code "xxxx" Purpose : This indicates that the DDU-2000 Series AED has operational and may require servicing.
+The code number the unit is experiencing. · "Battery test failed" "Service code 'xxxx' " Battery Test Failed Service Code "xxxx" Purpose: This indicates that the DDU-2000 Series AED's battery pack is non-operational and needs servicing.
+The code number will indicate to the service personnel the type of problem that the unit is experiencing.
+"Service code 'xxxx' " Service Code "xxxx" Purpose: The DDU-2000 Series AED will report this message when it powers off, indicating a service code that was previously detected.
+"Service required" Service Required Purpose : This indicates that the DDU-2000 Series AED hanceds servicing. as detected an internal error, is non-operational, and "Battery low" Battery Low Purpose: This indicates that the battery pack capacity is lo The AED will still be able to deliver at least three defibrilla "Replace battery now" Replace Battery Now noplace battery new Tiopiaco Zattory Trott Purpose: This indicates that the battery pack is almost disc defibrillation shocks.
+Replace the battery pack immediate charged and that the AED may not be able to deliver Purpose: This indicates that the battery pack is almost disc charged and that the AED may not be able to deliver Purpose: This indicates that the battery pack is almost disc defibrillation shocks.
+Replace the battery pack immediate charged and that the AED may not be able to deliver ely.
+Pads Missing Purpose: This indicates that the battery pack is almost disc defibrillation shocks.
+Replace the battery pack immediate "Pads missing" charged and that the AED may not be able to deliver ely.
+Pads Missing